Toggling, rowmotion, and homomesy on interval-closed sets: Introduction

 The present paper is the first dedicated study of enumeration and toggle dynamics of the set of \emph{interval-closed sets} of a poset, a natural superset of order ideals.
 Using the definition of generalized toggles in~\cite{Striker2018}, we directly extend the notion of rowmotion from order ideals to interval-closed sets (Definition \ref{def:Row_tog}).
 (Toggling on interval-closed sets was briefly mentioned in \cite{Striker2018}, as an example of an interesting set of subsets on which one may apply generalized toggles; see Remark~\ref{remark:gentoggle} of the present paper for details.)

 Our first main result, Theorem \ref{thm:AltRow}, gives a global construction of interval-closed set rowmotion, which is far more complex than the analogous statement for order ideals, and shows it is equivalent to the toggling definition.
 We also give a homomesy result for interval-closed sets of any poset (Proposition~\ref{toggleabilitly_max_min}).
-The rest of the paper studies enumeration, rowmotion orbits, and homomesy on interval-closed sets of various families of posets.
+The rest of the paper studies enumeration, rowmotion orbits, and homomesy on interval-closed sets of posets belonging to various families.

 In Section \ref{sec:ordinalsum}, we discuss chains and {ordinal sums} of antichains.
 We enumerate the interval-closed sets in Proposition~\ref{thm:chains_ICS} and Theorem~\ref{thm:gen_ord_sum_ics_card} and completely characterize their rowmotion orbits in Theorems~\ref{thm:chains_orbits} and \ref{thm:gen_ord_sum_row}.
 We also show in Theorem~\ref{alt_def_ordinal} that the global rowmotion characterization of Theorem~\ref{thm:AltRow} simplifies nicely in the setting of ordinal sums of antichains.
 When the size of each antichain is equal and there are an even number of these antichains, we show in Theorem~\ref{thm:signed_card_ord_sum} the signed cardinality statistic exhibits homomesy on these orbits.